goschtl/zope/manuelpi.fake_module/trunk/src/manuelpi/fake_module/README.txt

 for creating modules within a doctest.
 The module, once defined, is then usable by supporting doctest statements.

-This functionality is useful for packages that you might describe is being 'meta'; they operate on modules.
+This functionality is useful for packages that you might describe as being 'meta'; they operate on modules.
 Thus, being able to define and then process modules within the same doctest using a clean and uncluttered syntax delivers is extremely beneficial.